Superxujwbruce/AutomationQA/README.md

 - Displays a graph of the match rate for each join key selected

 ## Installation
 To run this app, you will need to have R installed on your machine.
 You can download R from the R website.
-To run the app, type R  "shiny::runGitHub('AutomationQA', 'superxujwbruce')".
+To run the app, type R  `shiny::runGitHub('AutomationQA', 'superxujwbruce')`.

 ## Contact